Threshold Detection¶

 ) -

-The alert and recovery status for each level is calculated independently
+The alert status and recovery status for each level are calculated independently

 -